supreet007/Amazon-fashion-Dashboard/README.md

 ## 📥 Dataset Information
 The dataset used in this dashboard includes:
 - **Amazon Sale Report - YT.xlsx**: Sales data containing transaction details.
-- **amazon-fashion - YT.csv**: Fashion-related sales data for category-wise analysis.
+- **Amazon fashion.csv**: Fashion-related sales data for category-wise analysis.

 ## 🚀 How to Use
 ### **1. Installation**